bisand/node-red-contrib-tibber-api/README.md

 This Node-Red module is used for communication with [Tibber API](https://developer.tibber.com/) through [GraphQL](https://developer.tibber.com/docs/overview) queries and for retrieving data from Tibber Pulse via websocket.
 [Tibber](https://tibber.com) is a norwegian technology focused power company which is providing tools to get more insight and controll over your home and its power consumption.

+> From version 0.4.0 the nodes rely on configuration nodes.
+This means that any nodes configured prior to this version will have to be reconfigured.
+Use of configuration nodes will actually simplify configuration.

 ## Prerequisites
 You will need an API token from Tibber.
 Register here